-This special topic poll sought respondents' views on the federal government shutdown as well as their opinions of President Bill Clinton, Congress, Newt Gingrich, and Bob Dole.
-Those queried were asked how often they trusted the federal government, with whom they placed blame for the federal government shutdown, and whether they supported the most recent Republican budget proposal.
+This special topic poll sought respondents' views on the 1995 federal government shutdown as well as their opinions of President Bill Clinton, the United States Congress, the Speaker of the House of Representatives Newt Gingrich, and the Senate majority leader Bob Dole.
+Respondents were asked to indicate their level of trust in the federal government, with whom they placed blame for the federal government shutdown, and whether they supported the latest Republican budget proposal.
 Respondents were also asked if they experienced any personal inconvenience as a result of the shutdown and if they considered the country to be in a state of crisis.
-Demographic variables include age, race, sex, education, political party, political orientation, and family income.
+Demographic variables include respondent's sex, race, level of education, political orientation, and family income.

 These data are available only to users at ICPSR member institutions.
 Because you are not logged in, we cannot verify that you will be able to download the data.

 ABC News, and The Washington Post.
 ABC News/Washington Post Government Shutdown Poll, November 1995.
 ICPSR06684-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2013-12-18. doi:10.3886/ICPSR06684.v2

 Persistent URL: http://doi.org/10.3886/ICPSR06684.v2

 Subject Terms: balanced budget, Clinton Administration (1993-2001), Clinton, Bill, Dole, Bob, federal budget, Gingrich, Newt, government agencies, government employees, government services, government shutdowns, government spending, national politics, political attitudes, political perceptions, Republican Party (USA), trust in government, United States Congress, voter attitudes

 Date of Collection: